 The Uvex is built with in-mold construction that offers years of durability and performance.
 Hailing from Germany, Uvex is a well-established helmet brand used by many top athletes around the world.
 The construction of the Uvex is top-notch and is in line with or better than the construction found on larger, more well-known brands such as Bell and Giro.

 The Quatro fits heads with heads 50 to 54 cm in circumference.
 We tested out the Quatro on kids ranging from 4 to 8 and found the Quatro to be very accommodating on heads of various sizes and shapes.
 Our testers had head circumferences ranging from 50 to 53 cm and were easily able to adjust the helmet to fit each one.
+As always, measure your child’s head first before you buy to make sure you are buying the right size helmet.

 The one downside of the Quatro’s unique size is that it does provide less room for growth and kids will outgrow it sooner than they would a traditional youth helmet.
 How long your child will fit in the Quatro depends on your child.